"Don't you die on me, gravity!"

 - Not to mention that by reversing the gravity, you have most likely caused the death of a certain character by dropping him unexpectedly on the ceiling.

 - The upper floors of Constantine's mansion in the Thief mission "The Sword" feature Gravity Screw effects, among other weirdness.

 - Dynamite Headdy had Vice Versa, a level where the player could turn the level upside-down using switches.
 The miniboss here had to be beaten by dropping balls on it.
 Right after that was Twin Freaks, where the look and attitude of the boss changed depending on whether gravity was reversed.

-- In Rad Gravity, the planet Turvia has reversed gravity.
+- In The Adventures Of Rad Gravity, the planet Turvia has reversed gravity.

 - The web game Swindler by Nitrome is based around being able to rotate the rooms.

 - But That Was Yesterday has some minor gravity screwing of the "rotating castle" varity when the player uses a swing.